 Saen-Kaw TermsKaw - The player holding the Coup; both the target for the enemy team and the only one who can score.
-It is not a static role, but whoever holds the Coup is at that point the Kaw.
+Whoever holds the Coup becomes the Kaw.
 Shi - Any player not currently holding the Coup and the role of Kaw.
-Coup - Alternatively the act of scoring or the skull-tipped club with which to score.
-Skipping - Quickly exchanging the Coup through several teammates to reposition the Kaw in the field.
+Coup - Both the act of scoring or the skull-tipped club used to score.
+Skipping - Quickly swapping the Coup through several teammates to reposition the Kaw in the field.
 Crippler - A team that relies more heavily on injuring their opponents than scoring through skill.
-A derisive term and Crippler teams are almost always the 'villains' in the leagues.
+A derisive term and Crippler teams are always the villains in the leagues.
 The Pit - The playing field.
 Duelist - A player who specializes in duels.
-See rules for a draw.
-Ta'i - The drumming music that accompany games of Saen-Kaw.
-Saen-Khru - The war dance and chant performed by the teams at the beginning of each game.
+See rules for draws and dueling.
+Ta'i - The drumming music that accompanies games of Saen-Kaw.
+Saen-Khru - The war-dance and chant performed by the teams at the beginning of each game.

-Saen-KhruOther then the state of their Coup, a Saen-Kaw team is known by its Khru: a chant and a wardance to intimidate the foe and unify the team into an aggressive, cohesive force.
-The Saen-Kaw athletes will shout and slap their arms, legs and chest in unison, mimicking each others stance and step.
-A well-performed Saen-Khru can demoralize an enemy before the match has even begun, while a poorly coordinated one indicates a lack of team cohesion or aggression.
-Those with particularly poor form when it comes to the Saen-Khru are called "cave fish" after the blind, pale flopping things caught in underground streams and rivers.
+Saen-KhruOther then the state of their Coup, a Saen-Kaw team is known by its Khru: a ritual dance meant to intimidate the foe.
+The Saen-Kaw athletes will shout and slap their arms, legs, and chest in unison, in a carefully choreographed display of unity.
+A well-performed Saen-Khru can demoralize an enemy before the match has even begun, while a poorly coordinated one indicates the team lacks will or cohesion.
+Those who display particularly poor form with their Saen-Khru are called "cavefish" after the blind, pale flopping creatures caught in underground streams and rivers.

 An example Saen-Khru

-Ta'i No match of Saen-Kaw is complete without the Ta'i: drummers who stand behind a series of large drums to whip the crowd into a frothing frenzy before the game has begun and keep the tempo high during it.
-Ta'i drummers are highly respected professionals and it is a sign of wealth to be able to afford a full compliment of Ta'i drummers.
+Ta'i No match of Saen-Kaw is complete without the Ta'i: music with large drums that whip the crowd into a frothing frenzy before the game has begun and keep the tempo high during it.
+Ta'i drummers are highly respected professionals, and it is a sign of wealth to afford a full complement of Ta'i drummers.

 To the death!Everyone has a story of a Saen-Kaw game that ended with death, of brutally violent matches.
-In truth, fatalities in Saen-Kaw are not as common as they are sometimes depicted.
-The players are athletes rather then warriors and many are an investment for their team, their manager or their patron.
-Career-ending injuries are more frequent and those players who specialize in the role of Kaw those who suffer that fate the most.
+In truth, fatalities in Saen-Kaw are rare, despite how they are sometimes depicted.
+The players are athletes rather than warriors, and many are an investment for their team, manager, or patron.
+Career-ending injuries are more frequent, and those players who specialize in the role of Kaw usually suffer the most.